 This is the oldest interfraternity sing in the country, and includes fraternities and sororities.
 We usually have between 100 and 150 Fiji undergraduates and alumni crammed on stage.

-In 2017, we won the Spirit Cup with over 130 brothers crammed on stage
+In 2018, we won the Quantity Cup with over 130 brothers crammed on stage,

-In 2016, we were eligible for Best Overall, Quantity, and Spirit., and we won Quantity
+In 2018, we were eligible for Best Overall, Quantity, and Spirit., and

 In 2015, the Chi Upsilon Fijis (us!) won the Quality Cup for Men

 Since 2002, when I began this run as songleader the Chicago Fijis have won